Evanta/slate/source/index.html.md

 }
 ```

-To create a registrant use this end point: (**Route Disabled 5/3/19**)

-Note: this route was not needed for our Validar implementation so it has been disabled in the API.
+_Note: this route was not needed for our Validar implementation so it has been disabled in the API.
 If it should be needed in the future we can easily re-enable it.
-The documentation has been left here as reference.
+The documentation has been left here as reference._

+To create a registrant use this end point:

 `POST /validar/registrations`